News & Current Matters

 Double Play Restaurants LLC v.
 Albert – Successfully obtained a settlement for an area franchisee who sued a California franchisor for breach of contract and fraud concerning the development of an exclusive franchise territory in Texas.

 Double W, Inc. v.
-Spielman – Representing a well-known Southern California restaurateur in litigation against a contractor in a dispute over the construction of leasehold improvements for a new restaurant.
+Spielman – Successfully settled litigation on behalf of a well-known Southern California restaurateur against a contractor in a dispute over the construction of leasehold improvements for a new restaurant.
+Summary adjudication was granted on the ground that the contractor was an unlicensed contractor, because it failed to carry workers compensation insurance for its employees.

 Estate of Fuqua – Music rights litigation representing the estate of a famous songwriter/music producer from the Motown era.
 Obtained judgment in favor of the estate and recovered future rights from a U.S. music publisher.